 In June 2010, Global Footprint Network completed its joint project with Federação das Indústrias do Estado do Paraná (FIEP) and Serviço Nacional de Aprendizagem Industrial (SENAI) on a report on the Ecological Footprint of the city of Curitiba.
 The report included the biocapacity of Paraná state, with additional detail on the government's Ecological Footprint.
 The project was two-fold: to complement CICI 2010 (conferência internacional de cidades inovadoras), a forum hosted by FIEP, which showcased innovative cities, and to be used as part of FIEP’s public outreach after Curitiba won the Globe Sustainable City Award 2010.
 The report was created with the residents of Curitiba in mind, but was also intended to serve as a best practices model that other cities could emulate.Download the report (in Portuguese)

 Global Footprint Network has also completed a study of the Ecological Footprint of Quito, one of the largest cities in Ecuador, in partnership with CORPAIRE, a local agency specializing in air quality that is looking to influence city policy to address air pollution and other environmental challenges.
 The study provided a benchmark Ecological Footprint for the city of Quito, with a detailed breakdown of consumption patterns, and basic evaluations around possible future scenarios for the city based on population, energy, GDP and other factors.
-CORPAIRE plans to release the study to city government officials in 2011.
+Read the analysis of Quito's Ecological Footprint here (Spanish, 2009).

-Read El Publico's article about the project (in Portuguese).
+Read Público's article about the project (in Portuguese).

 The Environmental Protection Authority in Victoria, Australia is a partner of Global Footprint Network and actively uses the Ecological Footprint as an engagement and resource accounting tool.
-Highlights of their applications are described in a mini-report they produced for Footprint Forum 2006 in Siena, Italy and in more detail on their website.
+Highlights of their applications are described in a mini-report they produced for Footprint Forum 2006 in Siena, Italy.

 The City of London used extensive Footprint analyses to determine target areas for Footprint reductions.
 The Ecological Footprint was assessed in terms of key impact areas: goods, services and waste management; food; direct energy consumption (except transport); personal mobility; provision of housing, and pollution abatement.
 This analysis was then used by local governments and business for further policy planning: